Industrial Explosion Protection

 Explosion protection equipment and systems are defined as either active or passive in design.
 Passive devices do not require a detector to activate the device.
 Explosion vents or panels are passive as are mechanical isolation valves such as the ProFlap Plus III and the VENTEX valve.

 Chemical suppression and isolation systems using PistonFire II Suppressor bottles are active as are slide gate knife isolation valves.
 In this case, when explosion pressure builds and sensed, a remote detector sends a signal to the selected devices.
 An explosion protection system can be totally passive or active depending upon the facility regulations and position of the protected equipment within the facility.
 Typically, active systems will be a more defined design based upon equipment being located indoors or not being able to be properly vented to the atmosphere safely.

 Whatever your final design and equipment selection, it is imperative to know who will approve or certify the system you select when your system is in operation.
 That party is defined as Authority Having Jurisdiction (AHJ) and they most often will refer to the latest version of the NFPA Standard.

 Key Standards seen in industrial ventilation systems include the latest edition of:

 NFPA 61: Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities – An industry specific Standard that is directed at protecting Agricultural and Food Processing Facilities.
-It focuses on methods of safely handling agricultural dusts, by-products, and related materials, through maintaining certain safely precautions in regards their storage, handling and processing.
+It focuses on methods of safely handling agricultural dusts, by-products, and related materials, through maintaining certain safely precautions in regard to their storage, handling and processing.